 James Richard "Rick" Perry, the longest-serving governor in Texas history, was sworn in as the state's 47th chief executive on Dec.
 21, 2000, replacing then-Gov. George W. Bush upon his ascendancy to the White House.
 Perry was elected to a four-year term in 2002 and re-elected in 2006 and 2010.
+On July 8, 2013, Perry announced he would not run for another term, opening up not only the governorship but several other statewide positions for the first time in years.
+At this writing, he has not yet announced his future plans.

 A fifth-generation Texan, Perry grew up on a tenant farm in Paint Creek, a rural hamlet about 50 miles north of Abilene in the West Texas plains.
 His father, Ray, who had been a World War II tail gunner, served as a Haskell County commissioner and a school board member.